kradkahaddi/obsidian-ai-tutor-and-assistant-plugin/README.md

 7. currently lm-studio and llama.cpp are supported.

-See this image for an example of correct calling:
+See this image for an example of correct calling (pardon the dark mode background):
 ![alt text](assets/image.png)